mhernan88/od-toolbelt/README.md

 detection workflow to boost performance.

 Modules:
-- Multi-image non-maximum suppression: This module applies the well known non-maximum suppression on a series of images as opposed to an individual image.
+- Multi-image suppression: This module applies the well known non-maximum suppression on a series of images as opposed to an individual image.
 This yields a higher overall precision than what could be achieved with a single photo.
-- More to be added with additional enhancements.
+- Selectors: A modular way to create selection logic for image suppression.
+See selection/README.md for more information.
+- Metrics: A modular way to create measures of bounding box overlap.
+See metrics/README.md for more information.

 ---
-## Multi-Image Non-maximum Suppression:
+## Multi-Image Suppression:
 As object detection models become more commonplace in industry, the challenges of applying a digital model in the physical world become more present.